Updated: Dec 22, 2021

-How clean, conscious eating helped free my mind from limiting beliefs and unlock higher clarity, energy and joy!
+How clean, conscious eating and intermittent fasting helped free my mind from limiting beliefs and my body unlock higher clarity, energy and joy!

 When I was young I was sick a lot.
 I have an extremely sensitive stomach and system that reacts severely against anything remotely toxic, but when I was younger, I didn't understand this.
 I just thought there was something wrong with my body, and when I was having little luck with traditional doctors in figuring out what the 'wrongness' was, I started looking at who was healthy and thriving in the world, and using them as models.

 I researched the healthiest, happiest, and strongest/longest-living races across the world; the Okinawa tribe, the Hunza, the people of Ikaria, and quickly saw the common threads in their lifestyles;

 They all live in close, cooperative communities in nature and aren't exposed to enough toxins, technology or materialism to be trapped in the loops of always wanting.
 Wanting more.

 They stay relatively active until death - even if just the simple survival activities of harvesting food, and tending to gardens, ect, - have yoga practices, the seniors are highly respected and regarded as the bearers of wisdom, and they have simple unprocessed diets of locally grown fruits and vegetables, purple sweet potatoes, some nuts, seeds and wholegrains, and little if any meat.